-COOK COUNTY, ILLINOIS EXPECTED ANNUAL LOSS TABLE FOR WILDFIRE EVENTS Annualized Frequency Population Population Equivalence Building Value Agriculture Value Total EAL Value Expected Annual Loss Rating Expected Annual Loss Score 0.010% chance per year 0.00 \$3,973 \$71,542 \$4 \$75,519 Very Low 60.8 a hazard occu each year Population : F according to a Expected An frequency, an nrence per yean over a giver Population expo a hazard type-sp nual Loss Sco ad historic loss natural hazard ani r.
-Annualized frequ n period or th sure is defined as pecific methodolo, pres are calculate ratios (Expected A ri/expected-annua iency is derived te modeled the estimated gy. ed using an eq Annual Loss = E either from the probability of number of peop uation that co number of r a hazard ole determin mbines value ecorded hazard occurrence ed to be exposed es for exposure occurrences each year. d to a hazard , annualized A National Risk 1
+COOK COUNTY, ILLINOIS EXPECTED ANNUAL LOSS TABLE FOR WILDFIRE EVENTS Annualized Frequency Population Population Equivalence Building Value Agriculture Value Total EAL Value Expected Annual Loss Rating Expected Annual Loss Score 0.010% chance per year 0.00 \$3,973 \$71,542 \$4 \$75,519 Very Low 60.8

+Annualized Frequency: The natural hazard annualized frequency is defined as the expected frequency or probability of a hazard occurrence per year.
+Annualized frequency is derived either from the number of recorded hazard occurrences each year over a given period or the modeled probability of a hazard occurrence each year.
+Population: Population exposure is defined as the estimated number of people determined to be exposed to a hazard according to a hazard type-specific methodology.